MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/classifying-data.md

 To view the data classification on all tables, create a page that has the virtual table **Table Metadata** (ID 2000000136)  as its source, and open the page in the client.

-### Data classification on upgrade
-When you upgrade an application from a [!INCLUDE[navnow_md](includes/navnow_md.md)] version that does not contain the DataClassification property, existing tables and fields (except for FlowFields and FlowFilters) will automatically be assigned the **CustomerContent** classification.
-You can then access the **DataClassification** property on these tables and fields, and change the classification as needed.
-FlowFields and FlowFilters will be assigned the **SystemMetadata** classification automatically.

 ## Classifying data in custom telemetry trace events
 Custom telemetry trace events are defined by calls to the SENDTRACETAG function/method in the application code.
 The SENDTRACETAG function/method includes an optional parameter called `DataClassification` that you can use to tag the telemetry trace event with a data classification.